Anirudhrawat/App-Script-Template/README.md

-# Custom Gmail Template with Google Apps Script
+# Code Custom Gmail Template with Google Apps Script
 by Anirudh Singh Rawat

 This repository allows you to create your own custom Gmail template using the Google Apps Script provided.